Rastercar/email-dispatcher/docs/dev_setup.md

 - create a SES configuration set
 - create a SNS event topic with the standard type
 - on your SES configuration set, add a event destination to the created SNS topic
-- finally, create a HTTPS subscription pointing to the URL of where you pretend to host this service
+- create a HTTPS subscription pointing to the URL of where you pretend to host this service
+- finally run this service with the env var `AWS_SES_TRACKING_CONFIG_SET` set to the name of the cfg set you created

 ## Routing SNS events to your local machine